Distelli/graphql-apigen/README.md

 Any field that takes arguments will cause a `*.<FieldName>Args` interface to be generated with methods for each input field.

+Any field that does NOT take arguments will generate method names prefixed with "get".

 Finally, the above schema also generates a Guice module `PostsModule` which adds to a `Map<String, GraphQLType>` multibinder (the name "PostsModule" comes from the filename which defines the schema).
+See below for information about using Spring for Dependency Injection.

 Putting this all together, we can implement the `QueryPosts` implementation as such: